 If you sold or moved the boat prior to July 1st, the bill will be abated in full.
 If you did so after July 1st, the bill will be prorated on a monthly basis down to a minimum of $5.

-Failure to pay or abate an issued boat excise tax bill can prevent you from being able to renew your mooring, dockage or slip in Orleans, as well as prevent you from being able to purchase beach and transfer station stickers.
+Failure to pay or abate an issued boat excise tax bill can prevent you from being able to purchase beach and transfer station stickers.
 If you get a boat excise bill in the mail that you think you do not owe, please do not ignore it!
 Contact the Assessing office immediately and we'll be happy to help you get it sorted out.

 Boats under $10,000 in value that are used for commercial fishing are exempt from boat excise tax in Massachusetts.
 If you use your boat for commercial fishing, you should submit a Form 2BE-1 (PDF), along with a copy of your Massachusetts Commercial Fishing License and the top page of your most recent Massachusetts state income tax return listing your profession as some form of commercial fishing, to receive the exemption.